 Post-concert conversation with New York Times bestselling children’s book author Grace Lin

 Composer-performer Phyllis Chen premieres a new work featuring newly commissioned scroll painting by the celebrated children’s author Grace Lin and toy instruments.
-The program includes other original works by Chen using her collection of home-made, handmade and manipulated miniature instruments including Tone Grove for prepared music boxes and electronics and Sumitones for solo piano.
+The program includes other original works by Chen using her collection of home-made, handmade and manipulated miniature instruments including Tone Grove for prepared music boxes and electronics and Sumitones for solo piano as well as Still Cycles by Danny Clay.
+The concert promises to be an enlightening musical experience for listeners young and old.

 $10 students tickets are available.
 Call the box office at 212 501 3330.